odestry/theme-development-helpers/README.md

 ### Social share

-A small snippet to render all necessary meta tags for social sharing and link preview on socials.
+A small snippet to render all necessary meta tags for social sharing and page previews on socials.

 ```liquid
 {% render 'social-share' %}